 With this utilization in mind, I designed Kion Aminos to have extremely optimal amino acid proportions.
 The amino acid utilization of Kion Aminos is a whopping 99%, and it’s absorbed by the body within 23 minutes, with nearly zero calories!
 No other protein source enables such efficient conversion of amino acids into protein synthesis – and it’s suitable for omnivores, Paleo enthusiasts, vegans, vegetarians, and ketosis lovers.

-Kion Aminos are available in a tablet form (with no binders, fillers, stearates, coating, or dyes) or a dissolvable powder with a refreshing cool lime flavor that is 100% natural and sugar-free.
+Kion Aminos are available in a tablet form (with no binders, fillers, stearates, coating, or dyes) or a dissolvable powder with refreshing cool lime or mixed berry flavors that are 100% natural and sugar-free.

 Kion Flex has been carefully designed to take care of your bones and joints.
 Specifically, this blend improves recovery from hard workouts, boosts the immune system, and staves off age-related bone and cartilage degradation.

 With Kion Flex, my desire was to create a veritable “shotgun” of nutrients I could mainline into my body when overextended or sore, without having to use three to ten different bottles.
 It is comprised of sixteen (count ’em – sixteen) different ingredients that were chosen based on purity and effectiveness for restoring a beat up body and beat up joints, and it’s been formulated with a proprietary encapsulation technology for maximal bioavailability and absorption.